Shu-NJ/Web_Development_Assignment/README.md

-Assignments for Web Development.
-I have used HTML, CSS and Javascript also used MySQL for Piggy Bank project and due to some errors I have used dummy data for Bank System project
+Assignments submission for Web Development.
+I have used HTML, CSS and Javascript.
+Used MySQL for Piggy Bank project and
+Due to some errors I have used dummy data for Bank System project